 Lucy was educated at Durham University and Kingston Law School.
 She has a degree in Anthropology and a Master's Degree with Distinction in Employment Law.

-Lucy was formerly a Trustee of domestic violence charity, a Non Executive Director of an NHS Trust Board, a School Governor at a number of schools, including Holmer Lake Primary Telford and a Trustee of a Pupil Referral Unit.
+Lucy served as a Conservative Councillor in the London Borough of Wandsworth from 2006-2012 During that time she was a Trustee of a domestic violence charity, a Non Executive Director of an NHS Trust Board, a School Governor at a number of schools and a Trustee of a Pupil Referral Unit.

 Lucy moved to Telford in 2013 when she was selected as the Conservative Parliamentary Candidate.